Back to school

 School transport will run for any pupils who are attending school.
 All children and young people over the age of 5 should wear a face covering on school transport.
 It has also been confirmed that 2 metre physical distancing will be removed on school transport, however pupils must still maintain distancing from any other person on board the vehicle.

 For further guidance, please refer to our School Transport Protocol.

 Closed Contract Routes

 These are routes that run specifically for school children and do not allow the public to board.
 These routes will continue and, to allow for social distancing, may need to double route or use different sized vehicles.
 This may affect the time that your child is picked up or returns home and the contractor providing the transport will inform you of any changes.

 Public transport routes

-Public transport routes are being managed in four ways:
+Where children are provided tickets to travel on public transport routes, these are being managed in four ways: